Investigation of fatal shooting at Utah 'No Kings' rally continues with no charges yet filed

-The safety volunteer, who has not been identified publicly, fired three rounds at Arturo Gamboa, 24, who had allegedly brandished a rifle at Saturday's crowd in downtown Salt Lake City.
-The gunshots hit both Gamboa and protester Arthur Folasa Ah Loo, according to the Salt Lake City police.
+The safety volunteer, who has not been identified publicly, fired three rounds at Arturo Gamboa, 24, who had allegedly brandished a rifle at Saturday's crowd.
+The gunshots hit both Gamboa and the protester, Arthur Folasa Ah Loo, according to the Salt Lake City police.

 Gamboa, who did not fire his rifle, was arrested on suspicion of murder, accused of creating the dangerous situation that led to Ah Loo's death, police said.
-But no criminal charges had been filed against Gamboa as of Wednesday afternoon.
+But no criminal charges have been filed against Gamboa as of midday Wednesday.

 Investigators are also looking into whether the safety volunteer was justified in firing his gun, according to police.
 On Wednesday, police asked the public for more videos and photos of the shooting.